jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 1,500
 2,000
 2,500
-38Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime
+38 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+—
+—
 Insights on distributed denial of service attacks (DDoS)
 Battling a
 growing threat
 Not only are DDoS attacks continuing to grow, they may be poised to have